-Benefits paid earlier than your Normal Pension Age, other than on the grounds of permanent ill health, may be reduced to take account of their early payment and the fact that your pension will be paid for longer.
+Benefits paid earlier than your Normal Pension Age, other than on the grounds of permanent ill health, may be reduced for early payment and the fact that your pension will be paid for longer.
 Benefits paid after your Normal Pension Age will be increased.